FarwaRafiq/nested-comments-/README.md

 # nested-comments-
-   Design  a nested-chat comments using HTML , CSS  and pure JAVASCRIPT . we have seen it on different social media  platforms
+   Design  a nested-chat comments using HTML , CSS  and pure JAVASCRIPT . \n we have seen it on different social media  platforms